-Marshawn Lynch agrees to terms with Raiders — now awaiting a trade from Seattle
+Marshawn Lynch reportedly agrees to terms with Raiders — or has he?

 Lynch ended his Seahawks career as the fourth-leading rusher in team history with 6,347 yards, and second in rushing touchdowns with 57.

-He famously announced his retirement with a wordless Tweet during Super Bowl 50 and then reaffirmed his retirement in several later interviews.
+He famously announced his retirement with a wordless Tweet during Super Bowl 50 with a picture of cleats hanging over an electrical wire and a peace out sign, and then reaffirmed his retirement in several later interviews.

-But it had long been regarded that if Lynch were to return to the NFL it would be with the Raiders and Friday’s news it will indeed happen.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.